The Ultimate Guide to Tórshavn

 The capital in the Faroe Islands lies in the heart of the island group and is a delight to explore.
-Torshavn is named after Thor, the god of thunder in the Norse mythology.
+Tórshavn is named after Tór, the god of weather, strenght, and growth in the Norse mythology.
 This far-flung Nordic city is home to just over 20.000 inhabitants.
 But despite the tiny population, Tórshavn is an appealing spot in the North Atlantic Ocean with plentiful of culture, nature and good food.

 Tórshavn translates to Thor’s Harbour.
 The islanders call the town Havn meaning simply Harbour.
 The city centre is protected by the port and by the long island Nólsoy, which lies outside of the capital.
 You can take the ferry to Nólsoy from the ferry port just beside the Tórshavn bus terminal where you will find the public blue busses owned by Strandfaraskip Landsins and which connect the different islands and villages to Tórshavn.